memakeit/mmi-curl/README.md

 * `mpost($requests)`
 * `mput($requests)`

 where each element in the `$requests` array is an associative array containing one or more of the following keys:

-* url
+* url (string)
-* parms
+* parms (associative array)
-* http_headers
+* http_headers (associative array)
-* curl_options
+* curl_options (associative array)

-The `mexec` method allows parallel requests to be made using different HTTP methods by supporting the additional key:
+The `mexec` method allows parallel requests to be made using different HTTP methods (GET, POST, etc) by supporting the additional key:

-* method
+* method (string)

-Each array of request settings can be associated with a key (recommended for easier extraction of results):
+Using `mexec` requests as an example, each array of request settings can be associated with a key (recommended for easier extraction of results):

 	$requests = array
 	(